 Music can be appreciated in many ways.
 It’s a universal theme of blending together different sounds, rhythms, vocal layers, and memorable lyricism to create records that people will cherish for years.

-One of the ways artists have showed appreciation to the music outside of their own, is the popular culture of musical covers.
+One of the ways artists have shown appreciation for the music outside of their own is the popular culture of musical covers.

-Covers allow musicians, to play around with classic tracks, whereas they may do something like diversifying the tone, mashing together self-made lyrics to the original ones, or switch up the tempo, by turning a smooth jam, into eight-count choreography.
+Covers allow musicians to play around with classic tracks, whereas they may do something like diversifying the tone, mashing together self-made lyrics to the original ones, or switching up the tempo by turning a smooth jam into eight-count choreography.

 H.E.R.- “Jungle” (Drake) Cover